lfucg/lexingtonky.gov/TESTING.md

 directory is a mess.
 Pantheon doesn't have a great way to deploy vendored files at build time.
 To keep this project clean, we keep `vendor/` perfectly in sync with [Pantheon's Drupal 8 upstream](https://github.com/pantheon-systems/drops-8/).
 We then install dev dependencies to a cloned version of the working directory.

+## Testing javascript

+We use mocha to test js.
+See [circle.yml] for the npm commands to install and run js tests.

 ## Common issues with the chosen widget